BLE-LTER/ble-handbook/handbook.md

 Remember to log in with a user in group ble_group_owner when changing the schema.
 This simplifies permission issues downstream, such as when granting default privileges for new tables to other users.

 Keep an eye on the LTER-core-metabase Github repository.
 "Watching" the repo will trigger email updates.
-An currently develops for this project, so by default keeps up with new patches and in fact wrote a lot of them.
+An currently maintains this project, so by default keeps up with new patches and in fact wrote a lot of them.
 The "migration" branch will contain the latest sequentially numbered patches, see documentation on that repo for information on this system.
 Check the table `pkg_mgmt.version_tracker_metabase` for information on past applied patches.
 Note that occasionally new "one big file/OBF" or essentially a schema dump with all patches incorporated.
 If BLE instance of metabase has fallen too far behind, instead of applying a whole lot of patches, you might want to consider setting up a new instance from the latest OBF, dump out data from the old metabase, and insert into the new.

 Once you've determined that a patch needs to be applied: